ghostzero0018/uvlarm_y2y2/README.md

 For more details, you need to check [ROS Packages](https://imt-mobisyst.github.io/lct-mobile-robot/tuto-kick-off/package/) and [Nodes and Topics](https://imt-mobisyst.github.io/lct-mobile-robot/tuto-kick-off/first-contact/) to configure the packages in a proper way.
+If you forget some Linux terminal commands, please refer to [OS and Shell]([text](https://imt-mobisyst.github.io/lct-mobile-robot/tuto-kick-off/basics/))

 ```sh
 # (1) If you want to create a package file with CMakeLists.txt and package.xml automatically generated, use these commands: